qmk/qmk_firmware/keyboards/1upkeyboards/super16v2/keymaps/via/readme.md

-# The default keymap for Super 16 V2
+# The default via keymap for Super 16 V2